 - Create a (serious) game for a real client.

 - Do research into new technology and build a prototype game demonstrating the capabilities.

 During the project we will organize workshops to get you started.
 You will also get the opportunity to receive feedback on the playability of your game.

 Algorithms and artificial intelligence for games (6 ECTS credits)

 In this course you will learn about algorithms specifically for games, such as path planning, generating and solving mazes, and solving puzzles with backtracking algorithms.
-You will also learn how to create an intelligent computer player for board games such as chess, checkers and four in a row.
+You will also learn how to create an intelligent computer player for board games such as chess, checkers and connect 4.
 The course also focuses on designing intelligent ‘non-playing characters’ for games and simulations.
-These characters should be able to move around in a natural way and make smart decisions based on their environment.
+These characters should be able to move around in a realistic way and make smart decisions based on their environment.
 To accomplish this, you will learn about steering behaviors, state machines and goal-based decision making, and fuzzy logic.

 Computer graphics (5 ECTS credits)

 Almost every game is played in a graphical two- or three-dimensional space.
 In this course you will learn how to create these environments.
-The theoretical basis will be covered, as well as practical implementation using libraries such as DirectX or OpenGL.
-With the help of these libraries you can manipulate objects in space and change the look and feel of them with respect to the material the object is made of.
+The theoretical (mathematical) basis will be covered, as well as the practical implementation, using OpenGL.
+With the help of OpenGL you can manipulate objects in space and change the look and feel of them with respect to the material the object is made of.

 This course covers the following topics: